stitchdata/java-stitch-client/README.md

 Tuning Buffer Parameters
 ------------------------

-By default `stitchClient.push()` deliver all outstanding records to Stitch when either the buffer reaches 4 Mb, or more than a minute has passed since the last flush.
+By default `stitchClient.push()` deliver a batch of records to Stitch when it reaches 4 Mb, or more than a minute has passed since the last batch.
 If you want to send data more frequently, you can lower the buffer capacity or the time limit.

 ```java
 StitchClient stitch = new StitchClientBuilder()